inShu/justlookatthis/README.md

 This is a pretty simple telegram bot which allows you do download torrents which were announced on cinemate.cc We are using python telegram bot framework, tor and qbitorrent.
-So you don't need any vpn In case you don't have telegram bot please reach @BotFather to get one.
+So you don't need any vpn.

+In case you don't have telegram bot please reach @BotFather to get one.
 Before you hit "docker-compose up -d", please do next:
 * In docker-compose.yml define BOT_TOKEN with HTTP API token of your bot